hridoyadi7/Animal-Detector-Using-CNN/README.md

 ## Directory Structure

-lib/
-│
-├── controllers/
-│   ├── post_controller.dart       # Manages post data
-│   ├── timer_controller.dart      # Manages timer logic
-│
-├── views/
-│   ├── post_list_view.dart        # Post list screen
-│   ├── post_detail_view.dart      # Post details screen
-│
-└── main.dart
+lib/ │ ├── controllers/ │ ├── post_controller.dart # Manages the retrieval and handling of post data. │ ├── timer_controller.dart # Handles the timer logic, including starting, pausing, and resuming timers for posts. │ ├── views/ │ ├── post_list_view.dart # Displays the list of posts and manages the interaction with timers. │ ├── post_detail_view.dart # Shows the detailed view of a selected post and manages timer state when navigating. │ └── main.dart # The entry point for the Flutter application.